 The Division of Christian Studies and Humanities has designed academic programs to serve a variety of students and their vocational pursuits.
-Each academic program has learning outcomes specific to the academic major.
+Each academic program has learning outcomes specific to the academic major, which are housed in the college's assessment planning documents.
+Overarching learning goals for each program are described below.